Ludo (band): Island Records

 In October 2006, Ludo signed a five-album deal with Island Records that turned Redbird Records into an Island imprint.
 Under the deal, the band may release noncommercial material such as Christmas albums or rock operas on the Redbird imprint.
-In spring 2007, Ludo headed to southern California to record their major label debut with Maroon 5 producer Matt Wallace.
+In spring 2007, Ludo headed to southern California to record their major-label debut with Maroon 5 producer Matt Wallace.

 On February 26, 2008, they released their album, You're Awful, I Love You.
 The album's lead single was "Love Me Dead," a song written in 2004.
-Love Me Dead had been a fan favorite for years and the band made two music videos for it.
+"Love Me Dead" had been a fan favorite for years and the band made two music videos for it.
 The first video was made with fan participation through their website.
 The second was professionally made.
 The single received increased exposure when, on July 11, Ludo performed it live on The Tonight Show with Jay Leno.
 "Love Me Dead" was also adapted into a commercial teaser for the show House, and was No. 10 on the No. 1 Alternative Countdown on Fuse the week of August 18, 2008.
 The increased exposure saw Ludo playing on several well-known tours, shows and festivals, such as Warped Tour, Lollapalooza, SXSW, Batfest, and Pointfest.

-However, in November 2008, while on tour in Chicago, bassist Marshall Fanciullo was relieved of his duties in the band.
+In November 2008, while on tour in Chicago, bassist Fanciullo was relieved of his duties in the band.
 No official reason was given for his departure, and Ludo did not hire a permanent bass player to replace him.
 Several people have filled the bassist slot for tours, including Adam Brooks formerly of Anchondo, and Tommy Cantillon of Tommy and the High Pilots.

 In 2009, the band announced that their first two releases, Ludo and Broken Bride, would be re-released through Island.
 Ludo also undertook a short tour to promote the re-release of "Broken Bride" by again playing the EP in its entirety.
 On the tour's off-dates, members Tim Ferrell, Tim Convy, and Matt Palermo along with Adam Brooks toured as a side project, "The New Heathers."

 Ludo's third full-length album, Prepare the Preparations, was released September 7, 2010.
 The lead single from the album was "Whipped Cream."
 Topics on the album are wide and imaginative.
 Volpe said of writing the album, "I like to write from my imagination, so there are songs about skeletons, grave-robbing lovers, a cyclops and of course love and all that stuff."
 The band headlined a 29-city tour of the United States in support of the album.

 As of January 2012, Ludo had been removed from Island Records' artists section, and the Island Records imprint was removed from Ludo's official website, ludorock.com, leading to speculation that the label had ended their relationship with Ludo.
 There has been no official statement from Ludo regarding this matter.

 Andrew Volpe and several other band members, recording as Hot Problems, created an album, titled "Relax, It's Just a Pop Album", out of a PledgeMusic.com project.